roman-milk/roman-milk.github.io/wifes-journey.md

  Sue's body jerked wildly when the cunning young woman pinched the most sensitive clitoris between her fingers.
 "Please Nadine, please don't... don't do that."

  Nadine nodded her head and gave the go ahead to her boyfriend.
 Susan's heart stopped when the young man brushed up against her backside and it was obvious he wasn't wearing clothes.
 Kenny's raging hardon pushed directly into the crack of her ass and he wiggled his hips until the entire shaft was inside the ass- crack.
 "Can you feel it... feel Kenny pushing his cock against your ass," Nadine asked?
-Report_Story #3